 In addition to experience, college students who volunteer more than one consecutive semester are eligible for the College Volunteer Scholarship.

 Application & Intake

-We are currently accepting applications for the Fall 2013 semester.
+We are currently accepting applications for the Spring 2014 semester.

 Applications are accepted on an ongoing basis, however they are only processed at specific times of the year to coincide with the local university schedule.
 Applications for the college student program are available by downloading a PDF Version.
 You may also request an application by emailing firstname.lastname@example.org or calling the Volunteer Services Office at (530) 332-4575.

-Students with complete application packets submitted by June 28, 2013 will be included in the Fall 2013 College Program intake.
+Only students with complete application packets submitted by 5:00pm on November 8, 2013 will be included in the upcoming volunteer intake.
 Consideration for placement is given first to currently enrolled student volunteers, then to those waitlisted from the previous semester's intake, and then to new applicants.
 Application packets must be complete in order to be eligible for consideration.